How To Host

 can print out the 1 page PDF

-page and hand it out to anyone to encourage them to start or participate
+page and hand it out to anyone to support them in starting or participating

 in an empathy circle.